Low Sugar Jam (Strawberry, Peach, Raspberry, Greengage)

 Shelf Life

 • Freezer: The frozen jam will likely last until next season if I don't eat it first.
+UPDATE: I opened some 2023 jars 8 months after putting them in the freezer and they are still very good.

 Newsletter